agentydragon-agent/ducktape/website/posts/2022-09-03-neovim-theme-switch.md

     app.run(main)
 ```

-This script expects a profile name in `--profile`, and when called, it'll
+This script expects a profile name or UUID in `--profile`, and when called,
-update `gnome-terminal`'s `dconf` setting to have that profile be the default.
+it'll update `gnome-terminal`'s `dconf` setting to have that profile be
+the default.
 That will make any new terminal windows/tabs use that profile.

 Then it'll talk to `gnome-terminal` over [dbus][dbus] and update the profile
 of each window.
 Unfortunately, this only updates the theme on windows that